 - Would CBE align with our school’s mission and vision?

-- What are the benefits of CBE at the P-12 level?
+- What are the benefits of CBE for our students?

-- What are the basic steps needed to convert to the CBE model?
+- What are the basic steps needed to convert our current curriculum to the CBE model?

 - Could our school commit to a pilot lasting at least five years so we can fully measure the impact CBE has had on our learners?